Jaimeloeuf/vue3-bulma-template/README.md

 ## Dependencies
 - vue3
 - vue router
+- pinia for state management
 - bulma as the main styling dependency
 - simpler-fetch as the basic API library

 ## Technical details and notes
-- The vue router uses `# hashed based routing` rather than history mode
+- vue router is configured to use `# hashed based routing` rather than history mode

 ## License & Author